tableau/document-api-python/docs/index.md

 </header>

 # Document API Overview
 This repo contains Python source and example files for the Tableau Document API.
-We're just getting started and have plans to expand what you find here.
-Help us by submitting feedback, issues, and pull requests!

 The Document API provides a supported way to programmatically make updates to Tableau workbook and data source files.
 If you've been making changes to these file types by directly updating the XML--that is, by XML hacking--this SDK is for you.

 Features include:

-- Support for 9.X, and 10.X workbook and data source files
+- Support for TWB, TWBX, TDE and TDSX files starting roughly back to Tableau 9.x
-    - Including TDSX and TWBX files
 - Getting connection information from data sources and workbooks
     - Server Name
     - Username